-Areas with high rates of union membership also tend to have stronger communities.
+High rates of union membership can strengthen communities.
 Unions drive up wages, putting more money into the local economy.
 Higher wages also add up to higher tax revenues, giving these communities more money to spend on facilities such as public schools and libraries.
-Finally, unions can take part in local and state politics, working to secure funding for public services such as schools and health care.

 Although union membership has some obvious perks for workers, it has its costs as well.
 These include: